 5. Be open-minded:

 Don’t just restrict yourself to a particular kind of job.
 Have an open mind and be more concerned about your comfort while doing the job.
 If the job won’t be problematic for you, you can consider it.

 For students who live in any member country of the European Union, they do not need to study any course in Hungary with a visa.
 Nevertheless, they will need to apply for a residence permit not more than 15 days after arriving in the country.

 For non-EU students, there is a need for them to apply for a D-5 student visa via the Hungarian consulate in their home country.
 The application must be made no more than six months before departure for Hungary.
 The processing will require at least one month before its completion.

 How to Study in Hungary

 To study in Hungary, the following steps could guide you:

-- Search for the university and programme of your choice in Hungary;
+- Search for the university and program of your choice in Hungary.

-- Fill in the details, majorly your personal details and educational history;
+- Fill in the details, mainly your personal details and educational history;

 - Schedule for an entrance examination (if there is a need);